jallier/DCBot/README.md

 **Note on Linux:**

 *DCBot should run on Ubuntu 16.04.
-The download folder includes the necessary libsodium and libopus but there are no guarantees it will work correctly.
+The download folder includes the necessary libsodium and libopus (compiled for 64-bit) but there are no guarantees it will work correctly.
 Also requires the latest version of mono which may be different to one installed via the package manager, and requires ffmpeg to be installed via package manager*

 After installing you need to do 2 things before you can run the bot: Register a new bot account and edit the config file